Understanding How Synthetic Impurities Affect Glyphosate Solubility and Crystal Growth Using Free Energy Calculations and Molecular Dynamics Simulations: Results and discussion

 \subsection{Glycine impurities increase glyphosate solubility}

 Real systems are more complex than just water and glyphosate, as they often contain glycine, a ubiquitous impurity introduced during glyphosate synthesis.
 At the pH where glyphosate crystallizes, glycine exists mainly in two forms: as a zwitterionic species and a negatively charged species, in a 1:4 ratio~\cite{yu2002glycine}.
 To examine the effect of this impurity, we construct four systems with varying glycine concentrations while maintaining a fixed number of water and glyphosate molecules in the solution.
-In addition, we consider both crystal orientations previously described in Sections~\hyperref[subsec:Result1]{A} and~\hyperref[subsec:Result2]{B} of the Results.
+In addition, we consider both crystal orientations previously described in Sections A and B of the Results.
 As before, we analyze the DC simulations and obtain the density profiles of the new systems, shown in Fig.~\ref{fig3}a.
-Glycine dynamically adsorbs onto the crystal surface through a continuous adsorption–desorption process, as evidenced by the two maxima highlighted in the inset of Fig.~\ref{fig3}a.
+Glycine is dynamically adsorbed onto the crystal surface through a continuous adsorption–desorption process, as evidenced by the two maxima highlighted in the inset of Fig.~\ref{fig3}a.
 This behavior is observed for both glycine forms (zwitterionic and negatively charged; see Fig.~S4).
 The snapshot in Fig.~\ref{fig3}a further reveals that, instead of aggregating into a solid-like structure on the glyphosate crystal, glycine forms a partial coating layer at the interface, characteristic of transient adsorption.
-In Fig.~\ref{fig3}b, we display the time-evolution of glyphosate concentration converging to its solubility value in the presence (2~wt\% glycine) and absence of glycine.
-The presence of glycine increases the solubility by approximately an order of magnitude.
-Importantly, this enhancement in solubility cannot be explained solely by the transient surface coating observed in Fig.~\ref{fig3}a hindering glyphosate attachment into the surface.
-We hypothesize that glycine adsorption may result from its concentration exceeding the solubility limit, leading to heterogeneous nucleation at the glyphosate–water interface.
-However, a detailed investigation of glycine solubility is beyond the scope of this study.
+We further characterize this behaviour by measuring the surface concentration $\Gamma = N_{\mathrm{Glycine}}/A$ for the (010) and (001) planes at two glycine concentrations (0.5 and 2~wt\%).
+Our surface concentration measurements through DC simulations are summarized in Table~\ref{tab_adsorption}.
+Based on our calculations, for a given concentration, the different exposed crystal planes exhibit similar adsorption capacities, as the values of $\Gamma$ agree within the associated uncertainties.
+Nevertheless, higher glycine concentration leads to a greater surface concentration, a behaviour that is known to further hinder crystal growth in similar systems \cite{salvalaglio2012uncovering,tanaka2022crystal}.
+This prediction will be later confirmed in results from Section D, where we experimentally determine the crystal growth rate as a function of different glycine concentrations. \\